Real Name: Anthony Davis

 Known Relatives: Leila Davis (wife)

-Powers/Abilities: Anthony Davis is a normal human with a high degree of knowledge in technology, as he built his own costume.
-As the Ringer, his costume could create rings of varying size, resistance, and thickness by condensing the dust motes in smog, giving the rings the hardness of steel .
-The rings could be explosive, crushing, or freezing, and he could control their movement at short distance.
-He also could create long chains of rings for various uses: as a whip, as stairs, and so on.
+Powers/Abilities: Anthony Davis was a normal human with a high degree of knowledge in technology, as he originally built his own costume.
+As the Ringer, his costume's wrist-mounted particulate-matter condensers created rings of varying sizes, durability, and thickness by condensing the soot and smog in the air around cities, giving the rings the hardness of steel (presumably, his condensers wouldn't function as well in more rural areas, where the air is cleaner).
+The rings could be explosive, constricting, or freezing, and he could control their flight for short distances.

 As Strikeback his body was covered and composed of metallic parts.
-He had jets for flying, as well as repulsor/energy blasts, superhuman strength (class 25?), teleporting at short and probably long distances.
+He had jets at his ankles for flying, and could fire repulsor/energy blasts from his hands; he also had superhuman strength (class 25?), and could teleport himself (and at least one other individual) an unspecified distance away.

 Height: 5' 8"